JacksonJW/assignments/dream-design.md

 > Briefly list and describe the web service(s) that will support the functionality of your application.
 Don’t assume that the reader knows about the service(s) beforehand.
 Describe the functionality you intend to use, and list the API calls that will support your dream design.
 Feel free to provide web links to relevant online documentation.

 ## Top-Level Design/Layout
 > Provide an overview of your user interface.
 Annotated mockups work very well here, with accompanying text describing, at a high level, the various components of your design.
+Where it feels like you are getting something done.

 ## Usage Scenarios
 > A usage scenario is a mini-story that highlights how a user would accomplish a certain task in your dream design.
 Provide at least two.
 Make sure to provide the following information per scenario: (a) the task that the user will perform, (b) the relevant user interface elements for performing this task, and (c) a brief narrative on how the user would perform this task with those user interface elements.
 Mock up, animate, or annotate your scenarios liberally.